kevinimbrechts/docker-cas-apereo/README.md

 This image includes some Maven plugins (for basic auth, REST...).
 If you want to add or remove some plugins, you have put your own `pom.xml` in your own image (or with a `docker-compose`, for example).

 ### Change the timezone
-In your own `Dockerfile`, you can change the timezone like this :
+In your own `Dockerfile`, you can change the timezone like this:
 ```Dockerfile
 RUN apk add --no-cache --virtual tz tzdata && \
     ln -s /usr/share/zoneinfo/Europe/Paris /etc/localtime && \